bdeployteam/bdeploy/doc/retypeuser/power/product.md

 `defaultValue` | An optional default value which is pre-filled when querying the user for template variable values.
 `suggestedValues` | A list of values which will be suggested to the user once he begins providing a value for this variable.

+!!!info Note
+Defined `templateVariables` can be used in the `name` of the application template, as well as in each `startParameter`s `value` attribute.
+!!!

 ### Supported `fixedVariables` Attributes

 Fixed variables allow overriding template variable input from the user to a _fixed_ value.